krapula/ahk/README.md

 A few things that would be good to get done.
 Any tips or corrections are welcome.

-- [ ] User selected Fn-key to not need a duplicate setup of scancode checks for the mappeed Fn-key.
+- [ ] User selected Fn-key to not need a duplicate setup of scancode checks for the mapped Fn-key.